Critical-Hit/engine/README.md

 You will then have to build GLFW from source.
 See [GLFW's Download page](http://www.glfw.org/download.html) for more information.

+###Python
+Python is probably already installed, you can check with `python --version`, if it is not installed you can download it from [here](http://python.org/downloads).

 ###Build Tool

 You can use either of two options to develop and build: XCode or the command line with GNU Make.